Interlude (painting): Art movements and contemporaneous influences

-As a whole, Interlude depicts a scene of what could be reality.
+As a whole, Interlude depicts a scene that could be reality.
 Viewers might not find it hard to believe that there was a moment in a Manhattan apartment wherein an artist paints a model, and the artist's wife hands the model a cup of tea.

 Abstraction, as it pertains to post-war American Expressionism, is not prevalent in Interlude's composition.
 In the aftermath of World War II, Abstract Expressionism gained traction — particularly in the New York art world.
 Stylistically, Abstract Expressionism is emotion-based and an exploration of the artist's subconscious.
 There is an element of spontaneity in the nature of Abstract Expressionist work, often portrayed intentionally by the artist despite the real behind-the-scenes planning that goes into the production of these pieces especially due to their large size.

 Post-war New York emphasized Abstract Expressionism, yet Koch and his wife Dora were adamantly opposed.
 In fact, Koch was quoted as being "hostile" toward Abstract Expressionists and art critics.
 The Manhattan artist was strongly in favor of continuing to paint the way he wanted to regardless of what was fashionable in the New York art scene.
 Koch's desired art form was that of the old masters, in the form of traditional European Realism (not to be confused with 19th century French Realism, itself a complete shift away from the romanticization of scenes and portraiture seen in European painting for centuries).
 Koch was self-taught and honed his abilities by completing master studies, or copying the works of Spanish, French, Dutch, Italian, and Flemish old masters.
 His interests persisted in the eras of Baroque, Rococo, Impressionist, and other pre-Expressionist Western (European and American) art styles.
 Although European traditionalism provided the basis for Koch's stylistic choices, he continued to go against the grain just as he did with his denial of post-war Expressionism.
 Koch centered his body of work on a localized experience within his Upper West Side apartment, with himself, his wife Dora, their guests, or hired models as the primary subject matter, as opposed to singular depictions of the European upper crust lavishing in their inherited finery.